 The Ideal Pace For C25K Treadmill Training

-As for running speed, the rule of thumb is to stick to a conversational pace—a pace in which you could still carry a conversation while you run without much trouble.
+As for running speed, the rule of thumb is to stick to a conversational pace—a pace in which you can still carry a conversation while you run without much trouble.

-Take as many walk breaks as possible, and for as long as you have to.
+Slow down if you find yourself panting for air and unable to carry on a conversation.
+Take as many walk breaks as possible for as long as you have to.

-As a guide, shoot for running speed of around 6 to 8 km.
+As a guide, shoot for a running speed of around 6 to 8 km.

 Don’t worry if the pace feels too slow.

-Keep the walking part to a brisk pace.
+Keep the walking part at a brisk pace.

 In general, your walks should be around 3,5 to 4,5 km per hour.

 That’s different for everyone, and it’s ok.
-As long as the walk isn’t making you huffing and puffing, you’re good to go.
+You’re good to go as long as the walk isn’t making you huff and puff.

 As a rule, you should keep your heart rate elevated, so it’s easy to transition back to running.